Fangjingxiaotao/GNSS-OpenIF/README.md

 # 📡 Open GNSS Dataset

-This repository provides open-source Global Navigation Satellite System (GNSS) data collected from a suburban area in Hong Kong.
-The dataset captures scenarios where a dynamic pedestrian user is subject to pure multipath interference.
+This repository provides open-source Global Navigation Satellite System (GNSS) data collected from urban areas in Hong Kong.
+The dataset captures the scenario 1 (S1) where a dynamic pedestrian user is moving near a building and the scenario 2 (S2), where a vechile is navigating in a dense urban area.
 It is valuable for GNSS multipath detection/mitigation research.

 ## 📂 Dataset Contents
+- `S1_GT_20250213_1Hz.txt` – Ground truth data of scenario 1 in text format (not yet available)
-- `GT_20250213_10Hz.txt` – Ground truth data in text format (not yet available)
+- `S2_GT_20250603_1Hz.txt` – Ground truth data of scenario 2 in text format (not yet available)
-- `Urban_HK.md` – Instruction to download the GPS intermediate frequency (IF) data in binary format
+- `S1_suburban_HK.md` – Instruction to download the GPS intermediate frequency (IF) data of scenario 1
+- `S2_urban_HK.md` – Instruction to download the GPS IF data of scenario 2
 - `images/` – Photos of the experimental setup

 ## 🏗 Experiment Details